Manage your blog settings

 - In the left sidebar menu, navigate to Website > Blog.

-- Use the Select a blog to modify dropdown menu to choose the blog you want to customize, or click Create new blog.
+- Click the Select a blog to modify dropdown menu to select the blog you want to customize, or click Create new blog.

-You'll see the following tabs for each of your blog settings:
+You'll see tabs for each component of your blog's settings.